U.S. Department of State Seal

 International Financial Scams: See the Department of State and the FBI pages for information.

 Sophisticated internet romance and financial scams are prevalent in Malaysia.
-Scams are often initiated through Internet postings/profiles or less frequently, or by unsolicited emails, and letters, text messages, and messages on social media.
-Scammers almost alwaysfrequently pose as U.S. citizens who have no one else to turn to for help.
+Scams are often initiated through Internet postings or dating profiles.
+Sometimes they start with unsolicited emails, letters, text messages, or social media messages.
+Scammers frequently pose as U.S. citizens who have no one else to turn to for help.
 Common scams include:

 • Romance/Online dating